 0345 677 0390

 Of special note here is the unwrapped bread – take your own bag.
-On checking with Tesco deli staff you can NOT use your own containers for their deli counter.
+Take your own containers for the deli/meat/fish etc

 Tea lovers can buy a large variety of teas loose at Mrs Darley's Herbal - you can find her at Bewdley Museum. www.arcanus.co.uk 07977 096257